 Latin Honors A student in any field who attains an average of 3.90 - 4.00 in the total program at Dickinson College shall be awarded the degree summa cum laude.
 A student who attains an average of 3.70 - 3.89 in the total program at Dickinson College shall be awarded the degree magna cum laude.
-A student who attains an average of 3.50 - 3.69 in the total program at Dickinson College shall be awarded the degree magna cum laude.
-A student who attains an average of 3.50 - 3.69 in the total program at Dickinson College shall be awarded the degree magna cum laude.
+A student who attains an average of 3.50 - 3.69 in the total program at Dickinson College shall be awarded the degree cum laude.